What the experts say

-From a much applied perspective the dietary needs of women involved in strength training has been studied.
+From a much-applied perspective, the dietary needs of women involved in strength training have been studied.
 It concludes that female strength athletes may require more protein than their sedentary and endurance training counterparts to attain positive nitrogen balance and promote protein synthesis.
 Therefore, women strength athletes should put less emphasis on a very high carbohydrate intake and more emphasis on quality protein and fat consumption in the context of energy balance to enhance adaptations to training as well as improving general health.
 A review looked at protein ingestion with regard to 'free-living' athletes i.e. those less well monitored.
 The conclusion was that such athletes most frequently experience a negative energy balance and sub-optimal dietary variety, particularly with respect to protein where overtraining effects and soft-tissue recovery can be major factors.
 Effects are most common in those training twice daily.
 Supplementation with amino acids including glutamine and leucine also gain serious support in this review.

 A veritable bombshell of a review paper has been dropped on my desk reporting on the use of herbal substances with regard to performance.
 It concludes that all evidence in support of any ergogenic activity is anecdotal.
 Furthermore, from a health standpoint, recent official reports question any benefit whatsoever.
 Moreover, many may not be safe and may have some serious side effects, particularly when used in conjunction with prescribed drugs.
 Some commercially available herbal products are known to contain active substances such as anabolic steroids, which may lead to a failed doping test.

 The second looked at the impact of a number of parameters encountered within group training environments on outcomes and found that athletes involved in adaptive peer relationship circumstances had a more motivation related response.
 So, a positive social setting positively affects motivation and efficacy of an athlete-centred approach.
 The final batch of research reviewed this month came from the training and physiology domain.